vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 The SPF hardfail mechanism (`-all`) is only recommended for domains that do not send email.

 For domains that do send email, it is considered [best practice to use SPF softfail](https://www.mailhardener.com/blog/why-mailhardener-recommends-spf-softfail-over-fail) (`~all`).
 This allows that the DKIM evaluation still occur even if SPF fails, helping ensure the email remains DMARC-compliant through DKIM alignment.

+### Set up a wildcard SPF hardfail record for unconfigured subdomains
+Even if your root domain already uses an SPF softfail/hardfail policy, and your [DMARC policy](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/#dmarc) is set to reject for both the root domain (`p`) and subdomains (`sp`), adding a wildcard SPF hardfail record for all unconfigured subdomains still adds value to protect your outbound email authentication for your domain (P1 sender domain).
+Attackers often target unconfigured subdomains, and some receiving mail servers may still evaluate only SPF (P1 sender domain).
+This creates a gap that attackers could exploit by sending email from an unconfigured subdomain, even when your DMARC subdomain policy (`sp`) is set to reject.

+A wildcard SPF hardfail record closes this gap by blocking any unconfigured subdomain as hardfail that should not send email, while your existing SPF records on the root domain, configured subdomains, and future configured subdomains continue to function normally.
+Adding this wildcard SPF hardfail record to both sending and [non-sending domains](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/#protect-all-non-sending-domains) helps prevent subdomain abuse for the P1 sender domain.

+To implement a wildcard SPF hardfail record, set the following values in your public DNS:

+- Host: `*`
+- Value: `v=spf1 -all`

+> **NOTE**: Since unconfigured subdomains are non-sending domains, you can safely set the wildcard SPF record to a hardfail for your sending domain, just as you would for domains that do not send email.

 ### Other SPF recommendations
 - SPF records should not authorize more sources than necessary